finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 # **get_recipe_composer_resolved_inline**
 > GetRecipeResponse get_recipe_composer_resolved_inline(upsert_recipe_composer_request)

-[EXPERIMENTAL] GetRecipeComposerResolvedInline: Given a Recipe Composer, this endpoint expands into a Configuration Recipe without persistence.
+GetRecipeComposerResolvedInline: Given a Recipe Composer, this endpoint expands into a Configuration Recipe without persistence.
 Primarily used for testing purposes.

 Resolves an inline recipe composer into a ConfigurationRecipe.